GON Organizing Tech

 Run your computer’s disk clean-up

-the “System Tools” area called “Disk
+have a utility in the “System Tools” area

-Cleanup.”
-Use it to remove temporary
+called “Disk Cleanup.”
+Use it to remove

-Internet files, system error logs and
+temporary Internet files, system error

-other files that can be safely removed
+logs and other files that can be safely

-from your computer.
+removed from your computer.

 Back to Organizing Technology Index